-After final flushing and before the watermain or temporary potable water system is placed in service, two consecutive sets of acceptable samples shall be taken at least twenty-four (24) hours apart.
+After final flushing and before the watermain or temporary potable water system is placed in service, two consecutive sets of acceptable samples shall be taken at least 24 hours apart.
 At least one set of samples shall be collected from every 350 m. of the new watermain, plus one set from the end of the line and at least one set from each branch.
 All samples shall be tested for bacteriological quality in accordance with Standard Methods for the Examination of Water and Wastewater.
 The Engineer or his representative must be present when the samples are collected.

-The Contractor shall collect water samples in the presence of a City of Sarnia representative and send to an environmental laboratory accredited by the Standards Council of Canada for microbiology testing of water.
+A City of Sarnia representative shall collect water samples and coordinate with the Contractor to send to an environmental laboratory accredited by the Standards Council of Canada for microbiology testing of water.
 Samples for bacteriologic analysis shall be collected in sterile bottles provided by the accredited laboratory, and shall follow the sampling procedure directed by the laboratory.
 The sample bottles may contain sodium thiosulphate or other preservative to neutralize chlorine.
 This material must not be rinsed out of the bottles.